When attempting to load the items from a list or library, ShareGate Desktop displays the following error:

 This view cannot be displayed because the number of items exceeds the list view threshold defined in your Central Administration.
 You might need to set indexes on columns with which your view is filtered to be able to load this view.

-- In ShareGate Desktop, select the Built-In view in the View selection drop-down at the top-right of the explorer that displays the items.
+- In ShareGate Desktop, select the Built-In view in the view selection drop-down at the top-right of your items in the copy screen.
 This view is a special view created by ShareGate Desktop and it is designed to load any number of items, regardless of the List View Threshold.
 This will allow you to copy your items with all their metadata even if the number of items in the list exceeds the List View Threshold.

 - If the problem originates from a view that has a filter on a column that is not indexed (as per the example above with the Modified column), indexing the column will allow you to load the items with the selected view.
 Indexing the column can be done by going in the list's settings in your browser, then clicking on Indexed Columns and finally clicking on Create a new index.